 Adam Lasky helps clients across the nation navigate and win government contracts.
 With extensive experience litigating federal and state bid protests, Adam has a notable track record of success in multiple protests before the U.S. Court of Federal Claims, GAO and state/local agencies.
 These successes coupled with his attention to detail and problem-solving capabilities make him the ideal resource for organizations seeking comprehensive counsel on government contracts.
-Government contractors and subcontractors look to Adam for counsel on how to enhance the chances of receiving contract awards, ensure compliance with the FAR and SBA regulations, and proactively administer a contract and minimize risks that arise during contract performance.
+Government contractors and subcontractors look to Adam for counsel on how to ensure compliance with the FAR and SBA regulations, and proactively administer a contract and minimize risks that arise during contract performance.
 He has advised clients on a wide variety of federal, state and local procurements covering all kinds of industries.

 Successful pre-award bid protest challenging FHWA decision to re-solicit and re-evaluate proposals based on revised criteria set forth in an amendment to the solicitation.
 The U.S. Court of Federal Claims held FHWA’s actions to be arbitrary and capricious and issued a permanent injunction in favor of our client.
 Professional Service Industries, Inc. v.
 U.S., 129 Fed.
 Cl.
 190 (2016)